 [Sheridan, Record of Engagements, 5; Carter, in On the Border, 162-96ff., related his participation in the 1871 campaign and produced a detailed but sometimes suspect account.
 See also Hamilton, Fort Richardson, 108-19, 129-33; Richardson, Comanche Barrier, 361-65; AG, Chronological List, 49, 52.]

 During the latter part of January, 1871, J.B.
 Terrell, who still lives at Newcastle, was in Fort Worth and met Brit Johnson, who was there to try to sell his cattle to Dave Terrell.
-Negro Brit told Mr. J.B.
+African Brit told Mr. J.B.
 Terrell that he was going to leave the following day, which was Sunday, for Fort Griffin.
 Brit, as a consequence, returned to Parker County, where he prepared to make his last journey.

-Negro Brit was then living near old Veale Station.
+African Brit was then living near old Veale Station.
 After loading his provisions in a bois-d'arc wagon, he started for Ft.
 Griffin, and was accompanied by Dennis Cureton, who was the slave of Wm.
 Cureton Sr. at the time of his death in 1859.
 Brit was also accompanied by Paint Crawford, who was a former slave of Simpson Crawford, one of the first settlers of Palo Pinto County.
-The three Negroes had been living on the frontier for approximately fifteen years.
+The three Africans had been living on the frontier for approximately fifteen years.

 Turtle Hole Battle Site from the book,